FTBpro/count-von-count/README.md

    **Notice** - in the config JSON, the value of `<ACTION>` (`reads`) is a hash, and the value of the `<OBJECT>` (`User`) is an array of hashes.

-2. ###simple count - multiple objects of the same type now lets also count how many posts a user has read.
+###2. simple count - multiple objects of the same type
+   now lets also count how many posts a user has read.

    Meaning, that when a post gets read, we want to increase a counter for the author, like in previous example, and also increase a counter for the user who is now reading the post in order to know how many posts each user has read.